JasonWei512/Visual-Studio-Auto-Theme-Switcher-for-Win10-Dark-Mode/README.md

 • Windows 10 14393 or above

-• Visual Studio 2017 or 2019 (tested on Community edition)
+• Visual Studio 2017, 2019 or 2022 (Tested on Community edition)

+## Release Notes

+Version 0.8

+- Add support for Visual Studio 2022

 ## Acknowledgements